How it all began . . .

 The New York Sires Stakes, a series of state wide 2 and 3 year races for New York bred horses, made their debut at the raceway in 196l.
 This stake series remains a part of the current raceway program.

 Dunnigan invested heavily in a new harness track in Phoenix, Arizona during the early l960's.
 When this venture failed, he was forced to sell Buffalo Raceway to new ownership, and in l966 the Sportservice Corporation began their continued racing interest.
 A new stone dust surfaced racing strip allowed Buffalo to begin a winter racing in December of l971.
 An all new clubhouse was opened at that time and the original grandstand was glass enclosed to create cold weather patron comfort.
-July 8, l972, an all star racing card highlighted by a Reynolds Stake victory by Albatross in 1:57 4/5, established the all time raceway mutuel handle record of $602,82l.
+July 8, 1972, an all star racing card highlighted by a Reynolds Stake victory by Albatross in 1:57 4/5, established a new raceway mutuel handle record of $602,82l.

 Off-Track betting became a reality in New York State in the 1970's.
 Allowing wagering in shops in the area of racetracks, OTB helped to create a new source of mutuel handle but also signaled the beginning of declines in on-track attendance and handle.